chrisdobbins/sqlscripts/README.md

 # sqlscripts
-A repo for useful (to me) T-SQL scripts/stored procedures.
-I only have access to SQL Server 2008R2; I can't guarantee that this will work with other versions.
+A repo for useful (to me, hopefully to you, too!)
+T-SQL scripts/stored procedures.
+I only have access to SQL Server 2008 R2; I can't guarantee that this will work with other versions.

 Scripts
 * restore latest diff and full.sql